charukiewicz/charukiewicz-jekyll/_posts/2014-07-15-hosts-file.md

 Fortunately, there are kind people on the internet that have compile pre-existing hosts files filled with thousands of malicious and ad-serving domains.
 The first site I found is [http://winhelp2002.mvps.org/hosts.htm](http://winhelp2002.mvps.org/hosts.htm), which includes not only a hosts file in both .zip and .txt form, but a great explanation of how the hosts file works and various types of domains to block.
 The second is [http://someonewhocares.org/hosts/](http://someonewhocares.org/hosts/), which also offers a great description as well as instructions of how to update the hosts file on your PC.

-### Lets automate using bash
+### *nix: Lets automate using bash

-I would like to take it a step further and write a short Linux bash script to automatically update our hosts files using the hosts files provided by both of these sites.
+I would like to take it a step further and write a short bash script to automatically update our hosts files using the hosts files provided by both of these sites.
+This will be written to work on Linux, but should probably work on OSX as well.
 Ideally, every time we run the script we want to grab the most updated versions of each site's hosts file, so we have the most up-to-date version of a list of malicious and ad-serving domains.

 So, the features we want in our script are: